 High school competitions are a great way to stand out in the application pool!
-In the college admission process, if your standardized test scores are entry passes to enter the college’s door, extracurricular activities are what make you stand out to the admissions officer.
+In the college admission, if your standardized test scores are entry passes to enter the college’s door, extracurricular activities make you stand out to the admissions officer.
 And more importantly, some extracurricular activities will make a stronger impression than the rest.

-For example, a student who received an international prize in Physics will stand out more than a student who won a regional prize in a physics competition.
-In terms of extracurricular activities, Aralia Education believes participating in academic competitions is an advantage for every student.
-Participation and recognition showcase a student’s academic excellence, contest selection reflects their passion as well as their soft and/or hard skills.
+For example, a student who received an international prize in Physics will stand out more than a student who won a regional award in a physics competition.
+Regarding extracurricular activities, Aralia Education believes participating in academic competitions is an advantage for every student.
+Participation and recognition showcase students’ academic excellence; contest selection reflects their passion and soft and/or hard skills.

 At Aralia Education Technology, we keep track of all international prestigious high school competitions and stay updated with deadlines and information.
-With our help, we want parents and students can easily navigate through the world of competitions and be able to make the best judgments on which competitions to attend.
-For students who want more practice and improvement in certain subjects as preparation for competitions, we also offer multiple courses from instructors and professors who are experts in similar fields.
+With our help, we want parents and students to easily navigate through the world of competitions and be able to make the best judgments on which competitions to attend.
+For students who wish to practice and improve in specific subjects more in preparation for competitions, we also offer multiple courses from instructors and professors who are experts in similar fields.

 Feel free to save the infographic at the end of the article to keep track of all competitions for high school students happening throughout the year.
-Please keep in mind that the infographic provides a deadline for competitions; however, the actual preparation time can range longer, from 2 weeks to several months.
+Please keep in mind that the infographic provides a competition deadline; however, the preparation time can range from 2 weeks to several months.
 If you want to quickly read through some of the top competitions internationally, keep reading.

 High School Competitions: Writing Competitions

-New York Times Magazine has announced their high school competitions for the academic year 2020-2021.
+The New York Times Magazine has announced its high school competitions for the academic year.
 All competitions welcome middle school and high school students from across the world.
-Tens of thousands of students from around the world participate in their contests each year, from creating podcasts, writing editorials, to responding to the news.
-Since Aralia Education is only providing information about competitions for this year, here is a list of competitions that New York Times Magazine is having in 2021:
+Tens of thousands of students worldwide participate in their contests each year, from creating podcasts and writing editorials to responding to the news.
+Since Aralia Education is only providing information about competitions for this year, here is a list of competitions that the New York Times Magazine is having in 2026:

 In connection with the Library of Congress, River of Words invites students aged 5-19 to participate in an international poetry and art contest.
 River of Words is an international poetry and art contest for kindergarten through twelfth-grade students.
 The contest promotes awareness and appreciation of the natural world and encourages young people to express their thoughts and feelings about the environment through art and poetry.
 The contest is held annually and is open to students from around the world.
 It is organized by the Center for Environmental Literacy and the Stroum Center for Jewish Studies at the University of Washington, in partnership with the Library of Congress.
 Winners’ and finalists’ art and poetry will be published in our annual River of Words anthology and on our Web page.

 The Annual DNA Day Essay Contest is an annual competition organized by the American Society of Human Genetics (ASHG).
-It is held in celebration of DNA Day, commemorating the DNA structure’s discovery in 1953 and the completion of the Human Genome Project in 2003.
+It is held in celebration of DNA Day, commemorating the discovery of the DNA structure in 1953 and the completion of the Human Genome Project in 2003.
 The contest is open to high school students in the United States and worldwide.
 It aims to encourage students to learn about and think critically about the field of genetics and its potential to impact society.

 STEM Competitions